-Compensation expenditures in FY19 are projected to increase due to new FTEs, increased overtime from expansion of EMS services, and anticipated merit increases related to annual performance reviews.
-Additional expenditures in this category are due to new FTE expenses from the prior fiscal year (FY18) being annualized in FY19 (a full year of expenditures was necessary to be budgeted in FY18 due to planned hiring start dates in January).
+Compensation expenditures in FY20 are projected to increase due to new FTEs, increased overtime from expansion of EMS services, and anticipated merit increases related to annual performance reviews.
+Additional expenditures in this category are due to new FTE expenses from the prior fiscal year (FY19) being annualized in FY20 (a full year of expenditures was necessary to be budgeted in FY19 due to planned hiring start dates in January).

-The District moves into its last year of a three-year collective bargaining agreement with the Pflugerville Professional Firefighters Association Local 4137.
-Step increases for each firefighter upon their employment anniversary date are included in the FY19 Budget.
+The District also just ended the last year of the current three-year collective bargaining agreement with the Pflugerville Professional Firefighters Association Local 4137.
+Negotiations for a new agreement began in June 2019 and were finalized in November 2019 and included provisions regarding firefighter pay and benefits.
+Projected pay increases were included in the FY20 Approved Budget.